(updated Jan. 2023)

 – 4.500 euros per year for the fourth and following.

-• MINIMUM BY ASCENDANTS : 1.150 euros per year, for each one of them over 65 years of age or with a disability, whatever their age, who lives with the taxpayer for at least six months, does not have annual income, excluding exempt income, higher than 8.000 euros and has not filed a declaration with annual income of more than 1.800 euros.
+When the descendant is less than three years old, the minimum will be increased by 2.800 euros per year. - MINIMUM BY ASCENDANTS : 1.150 euros per year, for each one of them over 65 years of age or with a disability, whatever their age, who lives with the taxpayer for at least six months, does not have annual income, excluding exempt income, higher than 8.000 euros and has not filed a declaration with annual income of more than 1.800 euros.
 When the ascendant is over 75 years of age, the previous minimum will be increased by 1.400 euros per year (2.550 euros per year).

-• MINIMUM FOR DISABILITY :
+- MINIMUM FOR DISABILITY :

 The minimum for disability will be the sum of the minimum for disability of the taxpayer and the minimum for disability of ascendants and descendants.